-Employment Outlook and Salary Info
+Employment Outlook and Salary Information

 The BLS reports showed that employers were increasingly seeking chemists with a doctoral degree in chemistry.
-As a result, some students may want to pursue their Doctor of Philosophy in Chemistry to increase employment opportunities, expand on their current knowledge or perform independent research.
-Students may be required to acquire teaching experience, complete written and oral examinations and defend a thesis to complete the program.
+As a result, some students may want to pursue their Doctor of Philosophy in Chemistry to increase employment opportunities, expand on their current knowledge, or perform independent research.
+Students may be required to acquire teaching experience, complete written and oral examinations, and defend a thesis to complete the program.

 Master's degree programs in chemistry highlight methodologies, research and clinical work related to chemistry or an area of focus.
 Graduates may enter into teaching positions or work as chemists or material scientists.